 In the world of divorce professionals, language such as pre-decree and post-decree is used.
 This can confuse clients and potential clients.
 This post will focus on What does pre- and post-decree mean?
+Learn more by reading below.

 What does pre- and post-decree mean?
 Pre-Decree: